Skip to Content

 How to Get Around Rio de Janeiro

-Knowing how to get around the city is essential so you can see as many sights as possible during your 3 days in Rio de Janeiro, and though it’s a large and sprawling city, it’s quite easy to get around and you have many choices of public transport.
+Knowing how to get around the city is essential so you can see as many sights as possible during your 3 days in Rio de Janeiro.
+Though it’s a large and sprawling city, it’s quite easy to get around and you have many choices of public transport.

 Metro